-An Egyptian truck passes through the Rafah border gate to deliver humanitarian aid to people.
+| An Egyptian truck crosses the Rafah border crossing to deliver humanitarian aid to the people.
 (Source: AP) |

-Mr. Rashwan affirmed that Palestinians in the Gaza Strip have received 2,812 tons of medical aid, 11,427 tons of food, 8,583 tons of water and 2,418 tons of other relief materials.
+Mr. Rashwan affirmed that Palestinians in the Gaza Strip have received 2,812 tons of medical aid, 11,427 tons of food, 8,583 tons of water, and 2,418 tons of other relief materials.

 Source